 Situated quite close to Chateau Climens, in Barsac, the vineyard has a terroir that consists of red sand, clay and limestone soils.
 The vines are planted to a density of 7,000 vines per hectare.
 On average, the vines are maintained at 35 years of age.

 To produce the wine of Chateau Doisy Daene, the wine is vinified in French oak barrels where it remains for an average of 10 months in 65% new, French oak barrels.
 From that point, the wine is aged in tank for 8 months before bottling.
+On average, close to 2,500 cases of wine are produced of Chateau Doisy Daene each year.

 In select years, Chateau Doisy Daene also produces a special wine, l’Extravagance de Doisy Daene.
 1990 marked the debut vintage for l’Extravagance de Doisy Daene.
 The wine is produced from a vineyard selection of their best grapes and aged in a minimum of 75% new French oak barrels for between 18 and 24 months.